Stephanie-Ash/jewellery-art/TESTING.md

 * The all_products view sort option orders the products correctly.
 * The product_detail view other products context contains the correct products and the purchased context contains the correct value.
 * The add_product, edit_product and delete_product views successfully add, edit and delete products and redirect to the correct page.
-* The toggle_homepage_feature view correctly changes the value of the homepage_featured field and redirects as expected.
+* The toggle_homepage_featured view correctly changes the value of the homepage_featured field and redirects as expected.
-* The update_inventory review updates a product inventory and redirects as expected.
+* The update_inventory view updates a product inventory and redirects as expected.
 * The superuser only areas correctly redirect other users.
 * Error messages are generated when the product form is not valid and when a get request is sent to the update_inventory view.